UBC-MDS/prepackPy/README.md

 ## Example Useage

-After the package has been installed you will be able to complete the following examples.
+After the package has been installed you will be able to complete the following examples in the Python IDE.
 For full function descriptions please see the `Function Description` section below.

 #### `sp.splitter(X, target_index, split_size, seed)`
 ```